 - Financial benefits and scholarships or grants received in connection with business (incl. the scholarships and grants received from the state budget and the benefits received on the basis of legislation) must be declared as business income.
 Expenses incurred in connection with business may be deducted from the business income, benefits, scholarships and grants.

 - Income from business abroad

-When receiving business income abroad the table 1 of the form E must be completed.
+When receiving business income abroad the table 1 of form E must be completed.
 Registration must be broken down by countries and by types of income.

-Sole proprietors cannot enter the expenses made for receiving the business income abroad under the expenses in the basic table of the form E.
+Sole proprietors cannot enter the expenses made for receiving the business income abroad under the expenses in the basic table of form E.

 Expenses of sole proprietors

 - A person is allowed to deduct from his or her business income the expenses incurred in relation to business, only if this person is entered in the commercial register as a sole proprietor.
 Also notaries and bailiffs have the right to deduct their expenses.